Anthropology 3, Section 2095 Room: ArtB 305

 Remote Sensing(Chpt.
 3)

-Techniques: aerial photography, soil resistivity, magnetometer, ground penetrating radar, study of declassified satellite images (CORONA), use of kites and drones.
+Techniques: aerial photography, thermalography, soil resistivity, proton magnetometer, ground penetrating radar, study of declassified satellite images (CORONA), use of kites and drones.

 Boxes: Identifying Archaeological Features from Above, Interpretation and Mapping from Aerial Images, Measuring Magnetism.

-Sites: English and Irish landscape (incl.
+Sites: English and Irish landscapes (incl.
 Co.
-Clare), Caracol, Hascherkeller, Piedras Marcadas.
+Clare), Caracol, Hascherkeller, Piedras Marcadas, Ceren.

 Be familiar with the optimum conditions for the use of the various techniques discussed in class.